rixx/2018.djangocon.eu/conduct.md

 If you feel unsafe reporting in person, you may choose someone to represent you.
 In this case, we'd need their contact information, but we'd ask you to make clear that this person represents you.

-When handling a report, we follow <a href=“/conduct-response”>specific guidelines</a>.
+When handling a report, we follow [specific guidelines](/conduct-response/).

 ### Emergencies